 Perhaps only the vegetables on Hugh Fearnley-Whittingstall’s dinner plate have as much right to be labelled ‘homegrown’ as Linn’s hi-fi products do.
-Since 1973, the Scottish company has designed, made and assembled a catalogue of products – from turntables to active speakers to music streamers – in its factory located near the centre of Glasgow.
+Since 1973, the Scottish company has designed, made and assembled a catalogue of products – from turntables to active speakers to music streamers – in its factory located on the outskirts of Glasgow.

 Back then, 45 years ago, founder Ivor Tiefenbrun (now the company’s Chairman of the Board) paved the way for Linn’s ‘source-centric’ focus and created the brand’s first product: the now-legendary Sondek LP12 turntable.

 Arguably the most popular high-end turntable of all time in the UK, the LP12 has a reputation for being one of the finest (and priciest) turntables around, just one of the reasons for its inclusion in the What Hi-Fi?
 Hall of Fame.

 While the early breed of the LP12s sported a round and rich balance, modern incarnations have moved towards a more neutral balance.
 In April last year, we commended the effortless musicality of the latest incarnation, the Linn Klimax LP12, noting that, “the old-timer’s still got it”.

 Never out with the old